TanStack/router/docs/guide/search-params.md

 Similar to how TanStack Query made handling server-state in your React applications a breeze, TanStack Router aims to unlock the power of URL search params in your applications.

-## Search Params, the "OG" State Manager

-Most applications, even large ones will get away with requiring only a few string-based search query params in the URL, probably something like `?page=3` or `?filter-name=tanner`.
-The main reason you'll find this **state** inside of the URL is that while **it may not fit the hierarchical patterns of the pathname** section of the URL, it's still very important to the output of a page.

-Both the ability to consume search params and manipulate them without restriction is paramount to your app's developer and user experience.
-After all, we're talking about the original and very unique flavor of **global state management**, here.
-Your users should be able to bookmark/copy-paste/share a link from your app and have consistency with the original state of the page.

-## Why not just use `window.location.search` and URLSearchParams?
+## Why not just use `URLSearchParams`?

 We get it, you've been hearing a lot of "use the platform" lately and for the most part, we agree.
-However, we also believe it's important to recognize where the platform falls short and `URLSearchParams` is one of these circumstances.
+However, we also believe it's important to recognize where the platform falls short for more advanced use-cases and `URLSearchParams` is one of these circumstances.

-Most other search param APIs like to assume a few things:
+Traditional Search Param APIs usually assume a few things:

 - Search params are always strings
 - They are _mostly_ flat
-- There will probably only be a few of them at once
 - Serializing and deserializing using `URLSearchParams` is good enough (Spoiler alert: it's not, it sucks)

 Reality is very different from these assumptions though.

-- Search params are "state", whether you like it or not, and the most common way to store state is as JSON.
-This is especially true when you're dealing with complex data structures like arrays and objects.
+- Search params represent application state, so inevitably, we will expect them to have the same DX associated with other state managers.
+This means having the capable of distinguishing between primitive value types and efficiently storing and manipulating complex data structures like nested arrays and objects.
-- State is often nested and hierarchical and your search params should be able to handle this.
-- State tends to grow with your application and you will inevitably have more than a few search params at once.
 - There are many ways to serialize and deserialize state with different tradeoffs.
 You should be able to choose the best one for your application or at the very least get a better default than `URLSearchParams`.
 - Immutability & Structural Sharing.
-Every time you stringify and parse, referential integrity and object identity is lost because each new parse creates a brand new structure, totally unique from the last.
-If not properly managed, this can result in unnecessary re-renders and massive performance issues, especially in frameworks like React that choose to track reactivity via immutability.
+Every time you stringify and parse urls search params, referential integrity and object identity is lost because each new parse creates a brand new data structure with a unique memory reference.
+If not properly managed over its lifetime, this constant serialization and parsing can result in unexpected and undesirable performance issues, especially in frameworks like React that choose to track reactivity via immutability or in Solid that normally relies on reconciliation to detect changes from deserialized data sources.

+## Search Params, the "OG" State Manager

+You've probaby seen seach params like `?page=3` or `?filter-name=tanner` in the URL.
+There is no question that this is truly **a form of global state** living inside of the URL.
+It's valuable to store specific pieces of state in the URL because:

+- Users should be able to:
+  - Cmd/Ctrl + Click to open a link in a new tab and reliably see the state they expected
+  - Bookmark and share links from your application with others with assurances that they will see exactly the state as when the link was copied.
+  - Refresh your app or navigate back and forth between pages without losing their state
+- Developers should be able to easily:
+  - Add, remove or modify state in the URL with the same great DX as other state managers
+  - Easily validate search params coming from the URL a format and type that is safe for their application to consume
+  - Read and write to search params without having to worry about the underlying serialization format

 ## JSON-first Search Params

-Built in to TanStack Router is a powerful search param parser that automatically converts the search string of your URL to structured JSON.
+To achieve the above, the first step built in to TanStack Router is a powerful search param parser that automatically converts the search string of your URL to structured JSON.
 This means that you can store any JSON-serializable data structure in your search params and it will be parsed and serialized as JSON.
 This is a huge improvement over `URLSearchParams` which has limited support for array-like structures and nested data.

 For example, navigating to the following route: